One could very well argue that what I was doing on a night like this was... Immoral, at best...

 "Hey, Penelope, don't listen to him."
 The culprit stood back up, a broken wooden frame in his palms.
 "I would never make fun of you."
 He looked down, stifling a laugh.

-"Is this...
-Her?"
+"Is this... her?"
 Jake looked down at the photo, taking it out of the frame.
 He dropped the piece of textured wood and its shattered glass to the ground and handed me the picture.

 My hand flew to my eyes, wiping off the tears before they fell.